guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 Therefore you could use "nnaywpahgahl" as your top up code.
 How much energy is added to your Capital Ship energy level is defined by the game parameters.

-When you complete a top-up challenge and commit your top-up code, a new challenge is written into your Capital "energyTopUpChallenge" key, allowing you to start working on a new top up.
+When you complete a top-up challenge and commit your top-up code, a new challenge is written into your fleet's "capitalEnergyTopUpChallenge" key, allowing you to start working on a new top up.

 The top up call return `[true]` when successful, otherwise you get a 403.